Jerry Vale: 1972–2002: Later career and performances

+In early 1972 Vale released a tribute album to the late popular singer Nat King Cole, which reached No. 200 in the U.S. Vale was praised for his "warm readings" of the melodies and "special touch" added to the songs made popular by Cole.
+Vale would continue recording albums up until 1974, as sales gradually declined and chart performance diminished.
+However, the albums continued to receive positive reviews.
+For example, in Alone Again (Naturally) issued in late 1972, Vale was noted for his "strong, but warm way" with melodies.

+Even though commercial success waned, Vale still remained a popular name in clubs and on television throughout the 1970s and 1980s.
 He sang the Late Night with David Letterman anthem "It's A Late Night World" on the program's eighth anniversary special in 1990.
 He made cameo appearances as himself in the 1990 film Goodfellas and the 1995 film Casino, both directed by Martin Scorsese.

-Vale reportedly suffered a stroke in 2002 and did not perform in his later years.
+Vale reportedly suffered a stroke in 2002 and did not perform in his later years, although his friends continued to encourage him to join them at gatherings and public appearances.

 Personal life

 In 1959, Vale married Rita Grapel, an actress.
+The two would have a son and a daughter, Robert Vale and Pamela Vale Branch.
 His biography A Singer's Life, by Richard Grudens, was published in 2000 by Celebrity Profiles.

 Death

 Jerry Vale died of natural causes in his sleep on May 18, 2014, at his home in Palm Desert, California.
 Vale was 83 years old.
-He and his wife had two children, Robert Vale and Pamela Vale Branch.
 He is interred at Forest Lawn Cemetery, in Cathedral City, California.

 In popular culture

-As an actor, Vale appeared as himself in the films Goodfellas and Casino as well as in television series such as The Sopranos, Midnight Caller, Who's The Boss and Growing Pains.
+As an actor, Vale appeared as himself in the films Goodfellas and Casino as well as in television series such as The Sopranos, Midnight Caller, Who's the Boss? and Growing Pains.

 In the 2016 Disney animated film Zootopia, there is a parody of Vale named Jerry Vole.
+In the film kids groove to the "torch-song stylings" of the pop star Gazelle, while their parents prefer "the velvety pipes" of Jerry Vole.

 Vale is portrayed by Steven Van Zandt in the 2019 film The Irishman.